 • The officer’s ability to provide clear radio communications, keeping the local precinct informed of the direction of travel and the ongoing status of events

 Violation of these policies may not provide sufficient grounds for demonstrating liability on their own, but evidence of deviation can certainly add weight to a claim.
-Refer to an attorney who can help you obtain the full report on the pursuit, research other information relevant to the case (such as the pursuing officer’s disciplinary history), and gather other evidence needed to determine and concretely prove fault.
+Refer to a Bridgeport car accident attorney who can help you obtain the full report on the pursuit, research other information relevant to the case (such as the pursuing officer’s disciplinary history), and gather other evidence needed to determine and concretely prove fault.

 Who Else Could Be Liable for My Injuries After a Police Chase in Bridgeport?